OnePlus Screen Replacement Cost UK 2026

 Signs your OnePlus screen needs replacing

-- A green vertical line — a classic OLED failure mode after a knock or with age; software cannot fix it.
+- A green vertical line — the classic Fluid AMOLED failure that surfaces after an edge impact or with age, and no firmware update clears it.

-- Ghost touch after a drop — often a cracked digitiser; see our OnePlus faults guide.
+- Ghost touch after a drop — phantom inputs that usually point to a cracked digitiser; see our OnePlus faults guide.

 Screen repair by post — how it works